3CBolt/Genuine/README.md

 A privacy-first human verification widget built with Next.js and TensorFlow.js.
 This widget provides a seamless, user-friendly way to verify human presence using face detection and gesture (head tilt) verification.

+**MVP Branch Note:**
+This branch implements robust, cross-browser human verification using BlazeFace for face detection and head tilt verification.
+The previous MediaPipe mesh model is no longer used due to compatibility issues.
+This is the recommended approach for maximum reliability.

 ## Features

 - Real-time face detection using BlazeFace (TensorFlow.js)